Performance Analysis for Wireless Localization with Random Sensor Network: Introduction

-As the exact MSE and CMSE for stationary isotropic sensor networks are generally intractable, we begin our analysis by establishing an approximation theorem: when the signal propagation effect is sufficiently significant, the joint law of RSS and AOA observations collected from a broad class of stationary isotropic sensor networks (satisfying the Short Range Dependency condition \eqref{equ: SRD}) is, in distribution, indistinguishable from that collected from a homogeneous PPP network.
-Leveraging this equivalence, we investigate a homogeneous PPP--based sensor network.
-We propose a fusion-based estimator in which a central processor aggregates RSS and AOA measurements from a set of spatially PPP distributed sensors to infer the target position.
-For this PPP deployment within a finite observation region, we derive tractable analytical bounds for both the MSE and CMSE of the position estimator, establishing explicit scaling laws with respect to sensor density, observation radius, and noise variance.
-The approximation theorem then certifies these PPP-based bounds as reasonable approximation bounds for stationary isotropic deployments that satisfy the SRD condition \eqref{equ: SRD} in noisy regimes.
-Extensive simulation studies are conducted to evaluate the tightness of the proposed upper bounds in homogeneous PPP, repulsive, and clustered sensor networks under realistic propagation environments.
+As the exact MSE and CMSE for stationary isotropic sensor networks are generally intractable, we begin our analysis by establishing an approximation theorem.
+Specifically, when the signal propagation effect is sufficiently strong, the joint distribution of RSS and AOA observations collected from a broad class of stationary isotropic sensor networks satisfying the short-range dependency (SRD) condition \eqref{equ: SRD} becomes, in distribution, indistinguishable from that of a homogeneous Poisson point process (HPPP) network.
+Leveraging this equivalence, we analyze the performance of the fusion-based estimators under an HPPP model.
+For such a deployment within a finite observation region, we derive tractable analytical upper bounds for both the MSE and CMSE of the simple average estimator, and establish explicit scaling laws with respect to sensor density, observation radius, and noise variance.
+The approximation theorem then justifies the use of these HPPP-based bounds as reasonable approximations for stationary isotropic deployments satisfying the SRD condition \eqref{equ: SRD} in noisy regimes.
+We further investigate weighted fusion estimators and show that, as the sensor network becomes denser, these estimators are generally asymptotically inferior to the simple average estimator due to the inefficient use of information from distant sensors.
+Extensive simulation studies are conducted to evaluate the tightness of the proposed upper bounds in HPPP, repulsive, and clustered sensor networks under realistic propagation environments.
+The performance of the simple average estimator and weighted estimators is also compared numerically.